 Pro Tip – When you buy fresh razor clams there will be some clam juice in the bottom of the container (canned clams have juice too!)
 Save the juice!
 Add it to the clams when cooking.
 This juice is key to boosting that clam flavor in the dip.
 For a very mild flavored dip add less juice (or none).
 For a bold flavored dip, add it all.
 If the dip is too strong, add a little more sour cream or Greek yogurt to mellow the flavor.

 Holiday Appetizer Recipe

-Not only does this clam dip go well with chips on Game Day, it will also wow your guests on Thanksgiving, and is perfect for holiday gatherings.
+Not only does this clam dip go well with chips on Game Day, but it will also wow your guests during holiday gatherings.
 I guarantee this clam dip will be the first dip gone on your holiday spread table!
 Better make two batches, just to be safe!

 If you are adventurous and want to shuck your own clams for this recipe, you can purchase live razor clams when in season.
 Or purchase "dressed" clams...they come shucked and cleaned, ready for your clam dip recipe.